oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 <if type="Cohere">

 # Using Cohere Vector Embedding Models
 ## Introduction

 In this lab we will learn how to use the Oracle OCI generative AI Cohere embedding models with Oracle Vectors.
 To connect to the generative AI services we will install the oci-common and oci-sdk libraries.
-For the purpose of this lab these libraries have already been installed on your virtual instance.
+For the purpose of this lab these libraries have already been installed on your LiveLab VM.

 ------------
 Estimated Time: 25 minutes